 SHE WAS THE FIRST PERSON I EVER TOOK RESPONSIBILITY FOR.
 DOWN DEEP INSIDE HER LIVED MY SECRET PICTURE OF MYSELF-A STRONG GOOD ME TIED TO THE MEMORY OF THOSE HORSES AND THE BURIAL OF A STRANGER.
 GUARDING HER, FINDING A WAY THROUGH TALL GRASS AND OUT OF THAT PLACE, NOT BEING AFRAID OF ANYTHING-SNAKES OR WILD OLD MEN.
 I WONDER IF SUCCEEDING AT THAT WAS THE SEED OF ALL THE REST.
 IN MY LITTLE BOY HEART I KNEW THAT IF THEY FOUND US OR TOUCHED HER I WOULD KILL.

 LISTEN HERE.
 I STOPPED WORRYING ABOUT MY EYES A LONG TIME AGO.
 I DON'T GIVE A DAMN WHAT COLOR THE WORLD IS OR IF IT HAS NONE AT ALL.
-IF SEEING IT OR NOT SEEING IT IS THE LEAST AND THE LAST OF MY CRAZY, I'M Frank walked down Auburn Street across from the station.
-A hairdresser, a short order cook, a woman called Thelma-finally he got the address and the name of an unlicensed cab driver who to Ccc might take him there.
-Not now.
-It was too late.
-The cab driver wouldn't be at his post until early morning.
-He decided to get ON Walnut.
+IF SEEING IT OR NOT SEEING IT IS THE LEAST AND THE LAST OF MY CRAZY, I'M HAPPY TO LIVE THAT WAY.
+SO STOP, OKAY?
+10.

-delay near Chattanooga, He had spent half the day upand down Auburn Street collecting information, Non something to eat, walk around a while then look for a place to sleep.
-He wandered fill twilight and was on his way to the Royal Hotel, He had crossed a mere four streets when some young thugs jumped him.
+Frank walked down Auburn Street across from the station on Walnut.
+A hairdresser, a short order cook, a woman called Thelma-finally he got the make of car and the name of an unlicensed cab driver who might take him to Cee's workplace.
+Arriving late because of the delay near Chattanooga he spent half the day up and down Auburn Street collecting information.
+Now it was too late.
+The cab driver wouldn't be at his post until early next morning.
+Frank decided to get something to eat, walk around a while then look for a place to sleep.
+He ambled along till twilight and was on his way to the Royal Hotel when some young thugs jumped him.
 He liked Atlanta.
 Unlike Chicago the pace of everyday life was human here.
 Apparently there was time in this city.
 Time to roll a cigarette just so; time to examine produce with the eye of a diamond cutter.
 And time for old men to gather outside a storefront and do nothing but watch their dreams go by: the gorgeous cars of criminals and the hip-sway of women.
 Time, too, to instruct one another, pray for one another and chastise children in the pews of a hundred churches.
 It was that amused affection that led him to drop his guard.
-He'd had lots of sad memories, but no ghosts or nightmares for two days, and he was desperate for black coffee in the mornings, not the wake-up whiskey once gave him.
-So, the SaunteredIdown night before the gypsy cab would be available, he walked the streets.
+He'd had lots of sad memories, but no ghosts or nightmares for two days, and he was desperate for black coffee in the mornings, not the wake-up jolt whiskey once gave him.
+So, the night before the gypsy cab would be available, he ambled down the streets taking in the sights on his way to the hotel.
 Had he been alert instead of day dreaming, he would have recognized that cigarette and gasoline smell, the rapid sneaker tread as well as the gang breath-the odor of scared children depending on group bravery.
 Not military but playground.
 At the mouth of an alley.
 But he missed it all and two of the five sneaks grabbed his arms from behind.
-He used his foot to stomp one of theirs and in Horwed and the space left by the boy's howling fall, Frank broke the jaw of the other one with his elbow.
+He used his foot to stomp one of theirs and in the space left by the boy's howling fall, Frank swung around and broke the jaw of the other one with his elbow.
 That was when one of the final three brought a pipe down on his head.
-Frank fell and in the blur of pain Mallimping felt the body search followed by running feet.
+Frank fell and in the blur of pain felt the body search followed by limping and running feet.
 He crawled toward the street and sat in darkness against a wall until his eyesight cleared.
-"Need help?" the silhouette of a man framed by a streetlight stood before him. . unin lell Unio "What?
+"Need help?"
+The silhouette of a man framed by a streetlight stood before him.
+"What?
 Oh."
 "Here."
 The man held out his hand to help Frank up.